Adrienne Marcus, Ph.D., CASAC

 Barbara Tabala, CASAC-G

-Barbara Tabala is Director of Rockland County Programming for Lexington Center for Recovery since 2007.
-As such, she oversees our Clinics in Airmont and Haverstraw, along with our Methadone Maintenance Treatment Program in Pomona, NY.
+Barbara Tabala is Director of Rockland County and Dutchess County Programming for Lexington Center for Recovery since 2007.
+As such, she oversees our Rockland clinics in Airmont and Haverstraw, along with our Methadone Maintenance Treatment Program in Pomona, NY, as well as our Dutchess clinics in Wappingers Falls, Poughkeepsie, Dover; and, the Methadone Clinic also in Poughkeepsie.
 In her role, Barbara is responsible for the development and implementation of all program services and maintains compliance for all regulatory standards.
 She also supervises all staff and staff development.

 Barbara has been in the chemical dependency treatment field for 31 years.
 She spent 18 years at Nyack Hospital, where she most recently served as Director for Addiction Services.
 She is a Credentialed Alcohol and Substance Abuse Counselor with a specialty in Gambling.
 She is a Computer Application Specialist through the College of Westchester.
 She completed her coursework for her Bachelor’s in Management through SUNY Empire.
 She is an alumnus of Leadership Rockland since 2006.